Yalgie/hamagram/README.md

 npm run dev
 ```

-## Deployment
-Automatic builds are triggered on heroku upon pushing to the master branch.

 # Process & Notes
 - Scaffolded the app with basic express app and CRA (create-react-app)
 - Tested deployment works to heroku with current architecture so I don't need to restructure anything later